alhridoy/wea-extream/README.md

 A Python package for detecting and validating extreme weather events in meteorological datasets, with special support for comparing weather forecasts (like Pangu-Weather) against ground truth (like ERA5).

+> **Note:** "WX" is the traditional meteorological abbreviation for "weather", commonly used in aviation and weather forecasting.

 ## Inspiration and Differences from WeatherBench2

 WX-Extreme was inspired by [WeatherBench2](https://sites.research.google/weatherbench/), a benchmark dataset for machine learning in weather forecasting.
 While WeatherBench2 provides an excellent foundation for general forecast evaluation, WX-Extreme addresses specific limitations when it comes to extreme event prediction: